Biodenoising: Animal Vocalization Denoising without Access to Clean Data: Datasets

 \subsection{Train set}

-Towards devising a large and diverse training set we rely on openly available noisy bioacoustics datasets containing isolated calls or soundscapes annotated with vocalizations start and end times.
+To devise a large and diverse training set, we rely on openly available noisy bioacoustics datasets containing isolated calls or soundscapes annotated with vocalizations start and end times.
 For the soundscapes, we crop the audio frames corresponding to these annotations to derive a noisy vocalization set.
 The remaining frames are used to create excerpts for the noise class.

 We include two dataset of isolated sound samples: Animal Sound Archive at the Museum für Naturkunde Berlin reference set~\cite{asa}, and Watkins Marine Mammal Sound Database~\cite{watkins}.
 We add to that bioacoustics datasets used in classification: Anuran Kaggle~\cite{akbal2023explainable}, Gelada vocalizations~\cite{gustison2012derived}, Macaques coo calls~\cite{fukushima2015distributed}, and detection: Thyolo, Wydah, and Lemurs from~\cite{dufourq2022passive}, a labeled subset of Xeno-Canto and the Gibbons dataset from~\cite{jeantet2023improving}, the orca detection datasets from Orcalab (SKRW)\cite{poupard2020massive} and Orchive~\cite{ness2013orchive}, the humpback whales datasets from~\cite{fournet2018more,poupard2020massive}, the marine recordings from Sabiod~\cite{glotin2014soundscape}.
 We discard the noise samples from Xeno-canto, Lemurs, Thyolo, Wydah, Gibbons, the SKRW Orcalab sites, Orchive because they may contain other unannotated species.